Basement Waterproofing

 Defective Gutters or Downspout Systems

 Defective gutters or clogged downspout systems can also result in a wet basement.
 If your gutters are too small, your downspout may be too close to your home’s foundation, causing water to seep into the basement.
-You should have at least one downspout per 50 feet to enable adequate drainage and ensure you have a dry basement.
+You should have at least one downspout per 50 feet to enable adequate drainage.

 Excessive Condensation

 Condensation occurs when cool basement walls or ceilings meet warm, moist air.
-A common issue in most basements, condensation problems will make the space uncomfortably clammy and cause fungus/mold to form as a result of moisture damage or high humidity.
-This type of basement moisture can also promote pest infestations, as termites like moist wood, so it should be addressed ASAP.
+A common issue in most basements is condensation problems, which will make the space uncomfortably clammy and cause fungus/mold to form as a result of moisture damage or high humidity.
+This type of basement moisture can also promote pest infestations, as termites are drawn to moist wood, so it should be addressed ASAP.

 Signs You Need Basement Waterproofing